The Commission - current members

 The Honourable Lord Matthews (Hugh Matthews)

-Appointed from 1 January 2016 for a period of 3 years.
+Appointed from 1 January 2016 for a period of 3 years, and reappointed until 31 December 2021.

 Lord Matthews was appointed a Judge of the Supreme Courts in 2007, having served as a Temporary Judge since February 2004.